Buje, Pivka: History

 The village was first mentioned in the medieval urban register for Senožeče in 1460.
 They were mentioned for the second time in 1498 in the urbarium for Postojna.
-At the time Buje were officially valled Vuyach or Wuiach.
+At the time Buje was officially called Vuyach or Wuiach.
 Until the territorial reorganization in Slovenia, Buje remained part of the old municipality of Postojna.

+Church

-On Buje there is a church dedicated to St. Florian, who is the patron saint of firefighters.
-The sprinkler stone bears the year 1670, and there was a 1705 inscription carved on the door, which was written during the renovation of the altar and the entrance.
+The local church in the settlement is dedicated to Saint Florian, the patron saint of firefighters, and belongs to the Parish of Košana.
+The holy water font bears the year 1670, and the year 1705 is carved on the door, added during the renovation of the altar and the entrance.
 The church was renovated again in 2005.